jsdealy/latin/miscellae/guideToLatinConversation.md

 Sono, sonui, somtum,
 sonare, to sound, to ring.

-Sorbeo, sorbui, sorp-
-tum, sorbere, to swallow.
+Sorbeo, sorbui, sorptum, sorbere, to swallow.

-Sperno, sprevi, spre-
-tum, sperrigre, to despise.
+Sperno, sprevi, spretum, sperrigre, to despise.

 Splendeo, splendid,
 splendere, to shine, to